student-Neelam/Diwali-Sales-Analysis-/README.md

 •	Improved customer experience by identifying potential customers across different states, occupation, gender and age groups.

 •	Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.

-•	 Python File of Analysis the data
- <a href="https://github.com/student-Neelam/Diwali-Sales-Analysis-/blob/main/Diwali_Sales_Analysis.ipynb">Analysis file</a>
+•	Analysis Python File  <a href="https://github.com/student-Neelam/Diwali-Sales-Analysis-/blob/main/Diwali_Sales_Analysis.ipynb">Analysis file</a>

 ## Process:
 • Import the data